ropensci-archive/roweb2/content/blog/2020-MM-DD-treedata.table/index.md

 <font size="2"> **Fig. 2.** The beach outside the workshop bunkhouse. </font>

 `treedata.table` is a research output from the [Nantucket DevelopR workshop](https://github.com/NantucketDevelopeR/2019Workshop).
-Funded by a CAREER grant to [Liam Revell](http://www.faculty.umb.edu/liam.revell/), the workshop aimed to support intermediate R developers working with phylogenetic and phylogenetic comparative methods.
+Funded by an NSF grant to [Liam Revell](http://www.faculty.umb.edu/liam.revell/), the workshop aimed to support intermediate R developers working with phylogenetic and phylogenetic comparative methods.
 Last time around, we had four instructors ([April Wright](paleantology.com), [Josef Uyeda](http://www.uyedalab.com/), [Claudia Solis-Lemus](https://solislemuslab.github.io/) and [Klaus Schliep](https://www.phangorn.org/)).
 Each instructor taught one serious lesson during the week, and most did one "fireside chat" about being a computational scientist working in R.